RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/hoist.md

 This is now where the cotton bales come in, and the finished fabric goes out.

 ## All is weaving - 1882
 The mill was now owned by the Wisemans.
-They converted the mill exclusively weaving, by knocking down the spinning mill, and replacing it with the second, South, weaving shed.
+They converted the mill exclusively to weaving, by knocking down the spinning mill, and replacing it with the second, South, weaving shed.
 Now, all yarn is imported to the mill, which means a greater variety of fabric can be made.